Corey Richards

-Corey John Richards (born 25 August 1975 in Camden, New South Wales) is a former Australian first-class cricketer and current Sydney First Grade cricketer for the Bankstown Bulldogs.
+Corey John Richards (born 25 August 1975) is a former Australian first-class cricketer.
+He was born at Camden, New South Wales in 1975.

 Career

 In 1995–96 Richards made his first-class debut for New South Wales and was relied upon as a solid top-order batsman when he won the NSW Player of the Year award in 1998–99.
 A poor season in 2002–03 saw him dropped from the state side.

 In the 2005–06 season, the 30-year-old Richards received a surprise call up to the New South Wales squad and returned in both ING Cup and Pura Cup matches.
 His performances were average at best, with a top score of 62 in the ING Cup competition so far.

 Richards made his List A debut in the 1996–97 English season and made his last appearance in 2006 for the Scotland.